apache/cloudstack-www/src/pages/about.md

 resource accounting, and a first-class User Interface (UI).

-CloudStack currently supports the most popular hypervisors: KVM, VMware, Citrix XenServer/Hypervisor, Xen Cloud Platform (XCP), Oracle VM server and Microsoft Hyper-V.
+CloudStack currently supports the most popular hypervisors: KVM, VMware, Citrix XenServer/Hypervisor, XCP-ng, Oracle VM server and Microsoft Hyper-V.

 Users can manage their cloud with an easy to use Web interface, command line tools, and/or a full-featured RESTful API.
 In addition, CloudStack provides an